The best of Colombia in 12 days – our complete itinerary

 How to get around Cartagena de Indias

 If you’re staying in the Old Town (Ciudad Amurallada), you can easily explore everything on foot.
-The historical part of town is small and pleasant, and Getsemani — the other historic neighborhood of Cartagena — is also very close.
+The historical part of town is small and pleasant, and Getsemani, another historic neighborhood in Cartagena, is also very close.
 It’s a great place to walk around, grab a coffee or ice cream, and, of course, take lots of pictures.
-We walked everywhere, covering a lot of ground under the merciless sun with temperatures constantly above 30ºC.
+We walked everywhere, covering quite a bit of ground, even though we did everything under the intense sun, with temperatures consistently above 30°C.

 What to do in Cartagena de Indias

-It’s important to note that Cartagena doesn’t have beaches within the town itself, despite its location on the Caribbean coast.
-The sea can be rough, and there are only a few places with small stretches of sand.
-During our drives to and from the airport, we noticed that these small beach areas were typically crowded with chairs, umbrellas, and people.
-The water didn’t look particularly appealing — quite a contrast to the idyllic image we often have of the Caribbean.
-If you're looking for that dream Caribbean experience, you need to visit the more distant beaches and islands, as I describe in detail in the specific post about Cartagena.
+It’s important to note that Cartagena doesn’t really have beaches within the city itself, despite its location on the Caribbean coast.
+The sea can be rough, and there are only a few small stretches of sand.
+During our drives to and from the airport, we noticed that these areas were typically crowded with chairs, umbrellas, and people.
+The water didn’t look particularly appealing — quite a contrast to the idyllic Caribbean image we often have.

-We spent three and a half days in Cartagena: arriving late in the afternoon on our first day, spending three full days (including one day dedicated to visiting Islas del Rosario (Rosario Islands) and on the last day after breakfast we took the rental car to go to Tayrona National Park
+We spent three and a half days in Cartagena: arriving late in the afternoon on our first day, spending three full days (including one dedicated to visiting the Islas del Rosario), and on our last day, after breakfast, we picked up a rental car and drove to Tayrona National Park.

 In this post, I share all the details of everything we did in Cartagena, what we loved, and what didn’t quite meet our expectations.
 Be sure to check it out!